pa28/pa28.gitub.io/Pi_partition_editing.md

 # Editing Raspberry Pi OS SDCard Partitions

+You may also wish to have a look at my [script for doing this stuff](https://github.com/pa28/headless_pi).

 This is a small tutorial on some of the things you can do by editing one or both of the partitions on a Raspberry Pi SDCard.
 It is not an in-depth discussion of how these partitions work, or what they contain.